-Styling dropin-in components
+Styling drop-in components

-Overriding and adding CSS classes for drop-in components provides the next level of customizing your storefront dropin-in components.
+Overriding and adding CSS classes for drop-in components provides the next level of customizing your storefront drop-in components.
 By modifying a drop-in component’s built-in CSS classes and adding additional classes, you can quickly change the built-in classes to meet your specifications.
 You’ll find best-practices for styling here.

 The CSS classes for each UI component that provides the product details drop-in component with its UI are provided here.
 Override these classes and add new classes to customize the look and feel of your PDP drop-in component to match your specific style requirements.